qxcv/comp2560/project/matlab/README.md

 modifications are mostly mixing-and-matching of existing code.
-The one novel thing is a Python-based system for doing forward passes through the CNN; I found that Chen & Yuille's code leaked memory quite badly when using fully convolutional networks, so I rewrote it in Python in the hope that whatever leak was present in Chen's Caffe fork was no longer present in BVLC's ``master``.
+The one novel thing is a Python-based system for doing forward passes through the CNN; I found that Chen & Yuille's code leaked memory quite badly when using fully convolutional networks, so I rewrote it in the hope that whatever leak was present in Chen's Caffe fork is no longer present in BVLC's ``master``.

 This code base is forked from Cherian, Mairal, Alahari & Schmid's video pose estimation code base, combined with Chen & Yuille's static pose estimation code